arendst/Tasmota/tasmota/berry/lorawan/decoders.AI/DEVELOPER-PROMPT.md

         # Example: Complex multi-field payload
         if cmd_type == "complex_config"
-            # Build using framework helpers when available:
+            # Build using framework helpers when available or add it to the framework before use it, if justified for some reason
             # lwdecode.uint16le(value) - 16-bit little endian
             # lwdecode.uint32le(value) - 32-bit little endian
             # lwdecode.uint16be(value) - 16-bit big endian